-The following series looks back at the ten -year history of the Arch Rival Roller Girls, St. Louis’ first women’s roller derby franchise, as it prepares to celebrate “ARRG Alumni Night” at Midwest Sport Hockey on Saturday, March 12.
-Part one, which features the foundation of ARRG, can be read by CLICKING ON THIS LINK.
+The following series looks back at the 14-year history of Arch Rival Roller Derby, St. Louis’ first roller derby franchise, as it prepares to celebrate “ARCH Alumni Night” at Midwest Sport Hockey on Saturday, March 16.
+Part one, which features the foundation of ARCH, can be read by CLICKING ON THIS LINK.

-With its April 29, 2006 inaugural exhibition at Columbia, Missouri’s Empire Roller Rink now recorded in the ledger, the Arch Rival Roller Girls now found itself at an important crossroad in the early stage of existence.
+With its April 29, 2006 inaugural exhibition at Columbia, Missouri’s Empire Roller Rink now recorded in the ledger, the then-named Arch Rival Roller Girls now found themselves at an important crossroad in the early stage of existence.

 If it wanted to evolve as a flat-track franchise, it would not only have to develop the derby skills needed to compete internally, and inevitably externally, but it would also have to sustain itself financially by finding a local public venue to host events on a consistent basis.
 In short, a place to call home.

 The former was relatively easy by comparison.
 Summer months spent at the Skatium sweat box provided the first-year rollers the opportunity to log precious rotations.

 The latter was a little more demanding as roller rinks were starting to collectively become a thing of the past.
 Inline roller hockey venues were even harder to find and when they could be found, their schedules were mostly filled or were too expensive for “prime time.”